Bülent Uygun: Management style

 The computer program he devised called "TürBülent", is a training system sees players alternate between performance-enhancing fitness binges and prolonged rests, the idea being that form-sapping fatigue can be meticulously scheduled against breaks in the fixture calendar.

 He is known to be very strict with his players, and has previously spoken of banning his players from drinking alcohol and partying at nightclubs.
-He credits some of Sivasspor's success down to this.
+He credits some of Sivasspor's success to this.